Adult Readers: The Rage Room by Lisa de Nikolits

 Trigger Warning: Extremely explicit content including sexual abuse and murder of children.

-For December, we are featuring Lisa de Nikolits’ The Rage Room, a book Nikolits’ calls speculative prediction, which at times evokes the very emotion in us that the title clearly hints that it might.
+We are happy to feature Lisa de Nikolits’ The Rage Room, a book Nikolits’ calls speculative prediction, which at times evokes the very emotion in us that the title clearly hints that it might.
 Nikolit's book is set in 2055 where we find the problems of our current world magnified to the point of making it an almost unrecognizable distant memory of the past.
 The world of 2055 is filled with deeply disturbed people with minimal regard for the welfare of others or the welfare of the planet.
 We get a glimpse into the future that just might be our own if we choose not to begin to make positive changes now, a plastic world of ever-increasing consumerism, destruction of nature and art, twisted religion and abuse, obsession with looks, all filled with rage which is the driving force behind it all.
 Prescribed visits to rage rooms act as quick fixes for the anger, boredom, and discontent that plaques the world while hiding disturbing governmental motives at the root of it all.
 We are taken along on a very disturbing journey through time with Sharps Barkley as he jumps back in time to try to change the choice of his past (killing his wife and kids on Christmas Eve).
 Barkley finds that his continued regard for only his own self-interests often stand in the way of positive change.
 Brace yourself for a rage filled journey through time which is sprinkled with humour along the way.

 About the Author